AlirezaJav/Point_to_distribution_metric/readme.md

    If you are using this metric, please cite the following publication:

-   A. Javaheri, C. Brites, F. Pereira, J. Ascenso, “Mahalanobis based point to distribution metric for point cloud geometry quality evaluation,” IEEE Signal Processing Letters,    submitted on Apr.
-2020.
+   A. Javaheri, C. Brites, F. Pereira, J. Ascenso, “Mahalanobis based point to distribution metric for point cloud geometry quality evaluation,” IEEE Signal Processing Letters,    pp.1, July, 2020.
+DOI: 10.1109/LSP.2020.3010128.